zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 The **Road** is not a story in the literary sense.
 It is not a pre-authored plot or a dramatic arc.
 It is the living diegetic situation: the characters, conditions, and events that all participants hold as real inside the game at this moment.
 When we talk about the fiction, this is what we mean.

+The Road includes more than what every participant currently knows.
+Hidden motives, undiscovered rooms, secret dangers, and private knowledge are also part of the fiction when they are diegetic facts.
+They become visible to the table when play brings them into contact with the characters.

 But the moment a heavy downpour hits, or a large insect splashes right in your line of sight, your focus instantly shifts.
 You are no longer looking at the road.
 You are staring directly at the **Windshield**: the rules, the stats, and the procedures.
 You’re watching the wipers struggle to clear the view.

 This is exactly what happens every week at our gaming tables.
-A Fiction Engine is the specific way a system connects the Windshield to the Road.
-It’s the mechanism that decides when the rules need to step in, and more importantly, how they hand control back to the fiction.
+Every RPG has some mechanism connecting the Windshield to the Road—some way of deciding when the rules step in and how they hand control back to the fiction.
+A **Fiction Engine** is the specific design paradigm in which that mechanism stays thin, transparent, and fiction-facing: it intervenes only when the situation is uncertain, and it returns a changed fictional state as quickly as possible.

 Let’s look at how this plays out with two different groups trying to achieve the exact same thing: breaking down a locked wooden door to escape a guard patrol.